 Yes, you can.

 By default, the page/post title field doesn't accept shortcodes.
-If you want to use If-So on your page title field simply go to the If-So > Settings on your WordPress dashboard and check the "Allow shortcodes in titles" option.
+If you want to use If-So on your page title field simply go to the If-So > Settings on your WordPress dashboard and check the "Allow shortcodes in titles and menus" option.

 Create a trigger with an A/B Testing condition in order to test up to four variations.
 To A/B test dynamic content, you'll have to use multiple triggers with conditions being the variations.